Grimmer20/wordSearch_snake_algo/README.md

 # Word Search

+Below is the full summary of the challenge which I have completed.
+This was great practice in manipulating and navigating a 2 dimensional data structure - in this case an array of arrays.

 ## Summary
 In this challenge we're going to write a search algorithm that will tell us whether or not a word can be found in a [word search puzzle][wikipedia word search].
 The specific rules that we need to follow will be detailed in the releases.